-My research interests are systemic risk, macroprudential regulation and comparative financial systems.
+My research interests are systemic risk, liquidity risk and marcoprudential regulation.

 Sharon Blei joined the Federal Reserve Bank of Richmond as a financial economist in 2010.
 Previously, she was an economist with the St. Louis Fed’s Banking Supervision and Regulation division from 2007 to 2009 and before that a European Commission/CEPR-affiliated post-doctoral researcher.
 She has recently co-authored a paper examining stress-testing tools.